 Life on Wednesdays is a weekly post of odds and ends from my life – sometimes it’s food-focused, but other times?
 Wingin’ it.
-See this page for posts from prior weeks.

 One of my resolutions this year was to read more.
 Read more blogs, read more news, read more books, etc. Now if I’m being honest, that’s been on my resolution list for a few years standing.
 Blogs and news have always been easy – I’m practically attached to my computer day and night, but books.
 Books have been tricky little buggers.
 In college, my reading was dominated exclusively by what I had to read for my classes.
 I went to a liberal arts school, which meant at any point in time my desk would be piled high with tomes on ancient Japanese culture, accounting guidance, string theory (for dummies, obvs), and cephalopods.
 My brain was stretched in so many directions I couldn’t bear the thought of reading anything else.